Wow. Two great short videos of Saturn fly-bys; cannot wait for this movie “In Saturn’s Rings” to get completed (2014).

 C. Enrique Ortiz | July 4, 2011

 For months I have been looking to get tickets to see the last Shuttle mission from up-close.
-I was lucky to get the tickets to go see the launch of Atlantis thanks to @hugs (Jason) and the Illist.
+I was lucky to get the tickets to go see the launch of Atlantis thanks to @hugs (Jason) and the Illlist.

-I mentioned to Jason that going to see this last mission of the Space Shuttle was a special event for me, and he asked me to post to the Illist my story.
+I mentioned to Jason that going to see this last mission of the Space Shuttle was a special event for me, and he asked me to post to the Illlist my story.
 It has been a very long time since I worked on the Shuttle program, so bear with me, but here it goes…

 This last Shuttle mission has a lot of meaning to me because it is the last flight on which my contributions to the Space Shuttle onboard system software (SSW) will be flying on.
 As with many thousands of others, STS-135 and Atlantis is the last flight that will carry to space all of our contributions to the USA manned space program.